R Code Snippets

 x$Species <- as.numeric(x$Species)

-The multilayer perceptron is constructed and trained in the following way, where the library neuralnet
+The multilayer perceptron is constructed and trained in the following way, where the library neuralnet needs to be installed first:

 library(neuralnet)